Bedford CF: CF

 Introduced in November 1969 to replace the 17-year-old Bedford CA, the CF van variants soon became some of the most popular light commercial vehicles on British roads.

 The CF could be specified with a hinged door in the side panel directly behind the passenger door, and it was generally with this layout that the van was also commonly used as a base vehicle for a caravanette.

 The engine was the well-proven Slant Four engine which had been introduced for the Vauxhall FD Victor models in 1967.
 Apart from an increased engine capacity from 1598 cc to 1759 cc and from 1975 cc to 2279 cc in 1972, the power units remained unchanged.
 A four-cylinder 1760 cc Perkins diesel engine could be specified for an extra £130 (1969), while a larger 2523 cc version was used for heavier versions.
 These units were rated at 50 and 61 PS DIN.
-In 1976, a 2064 cc overhead valve (OHV) diesel engine from Opel replaced the outdated Perkins units.
+In 1976, a 2064 cc overhead camshaft (OHC) diesel engine from Opel replaced the outdated Perkins units.

 In Australasian markets, the CF could be optioned with Holden six-cylinder units, in 2850 cc and 3310 cc forms.
 This was as an answer to the rival Ford Transit range, which in Australia used six-cylinder engines from the Ford Falcon.

 The Bedford used the same basic suspension lay-out as the Vauxhall Victor, though married to greater wheel arch clearances and calibrated for greater weight carrying capacity.
 The front independent suspension featured a double wishbone layout with coil springs and telescopic shock absorbers, while the rear wheels were suspended by a combination involving a live axle and traditional long single-leaf springs.

 Several different manual transmissions were used: the Vauxhall three-speed, four-speed, Bedford four-speed, ZF four-speed, ZF five-speed, and the General Motors automatic.
 The Laycock type of overdrive was available to order or on the later Vauxhall four-speed models.

 There were three CF1 body styles.
 A standard panel van which was intended to rival the Ford Transit; the special van body (essentially a self-contained cab with a general-purpose chassis onto which a wide range of custom-built bodies or beds could be built), and the Dormobile (caravanette).